-The last Hawke's Bay Urban Programme on the Heretaunga Plains will run in Pakowhai and Ruapare from October 2018 to March 2019.
+The last Hawke's Bay Urban Programme on the Heretaunga Plains ran in Pakowhai and Ruapare from October 2018 to March 2019.

 This completes a gap between Hastings and Napier operations.
 There are already HuB programmes operating in Napier Hill, Havelock North, Mangaterere, Taradale, Park Island, Otatara/Waiohiki, Meeanee/Awatoto, Waipawa and Waipukurau.

-Following the success of the early stages of the PCA farm-based programme, HBRC adapted it for the urban setting.
+Following the success of the early stages of the PCA farm-based programme, the Regional Council adapted it for the urban setting.
 The first HuB programme (Hawke’s Bay Urban Biodiversity) was in 2009 across Napier Hill, a defined central residential area with plenty of gullies and trees providing shelter and food for possums.

 The HuB programme process:

-If you have a possum problem in town (perhaps a particular tree or route favoured by the possums in your backyard) and would like some assistance, please contact HBRC's contractor Jake Bowcock on 021 280 2988.
+If you have a possum problem in town and would like some assistance, please contact the Regional Council's contractor Jake Bowcock by email on email@example.com

-Farmers work with possum control areas – PCAs – they have established so they can work together and with HBRC more efficiently and cost-effectively to keep possum numbers low on their farms.
+Farmers work with possum control areas – PCAs – they have established so they can work together and with the Regional Council more efficiently and cost-effectively to keep possum numbers low on their farms.
 PCA programmes are operating throughout Hawke’s Bay.

-HBRC contractors did an initial 'knock down' of the pest.
+the Regional Council contractors did an initial 'knock down' of the pest.
 Farmers have followed up by keeping bait stations (which are mapped with GIS) supplied with bait to tackle remnant possum numbers.
-The aim is to keep possum numbers to or below a trap catch rate of 5% (ie over 100 traps, there should be fewer than 5 possums caught).
-At a minimum HBRC requires all landowners within a Possum Control Area to carry out an annual maintenance programme.
+The aim is to keep possum numbers to or below a trap catch rate of 4% (i.e. over 100 traps, there should be fewer than 4 possums caught).
+At a minimum the Regional Council requires all landowners within a Possum Control Area to carry out an annual maintenance programme.